iusztinpaul/energy-forecasting/README.md

 ## The Pipeline

+Check out this [lesson on Medium](https://towardsdatascience.com/unlocking-mlops-using-airflow-a-comprehensive-guide-to-ml-system-orchestration-880aa9be8cff) to understand how everything is orchestrated using Airflow.

 #### Run
 You will run the pipeline using Airflow (`free usage`).
 Don't be scared.
 Docker makes everything very simple to set up.